FBruzzesi/sklearn-smithy/README.md

 Writing a scikit-learn compatible estimators might be harder than expected.

-While everyone knows about the `fit` and `predict`, there are a lot of other behaviours, methods and attributes that scikit-learn might be expecting from your estimator.
+While everyone knows about the `fit` and `predict`, there are other behaviours, methods and attributes that scikit-learn might be expecting from your estimator.
 These depend on:

 - The type of estimator you're writing.
 - The signature of the estimator.